vatesfr/xen-orchestra/configuration.md

 To do that behind a corporate proxy, just add the `httpProxy` variable to fit in your current proxy configuration.

+You can add this at the end of your config file:

 ```yaml
 # HTTP proxy configuration used by xo-server to fetch resources on the Internet.
 #